 Granted, there are times when CTR is an important metric and one that should be analyzed.
 Maybe you’re testing different offers or different messages.
 Google AdWords can be an extremely effective platform for testing taglines and incentives.
 When you want to see what gets people to respond, CTR is a metric that can and should be used to learn what works best.

 For digital marketers like myself, the beginning of time only goes back as far as the 1990s.
-In our world, the click-through rate metric has been around for all of eternity.
+In our world, the click-through rate metric has been around for all of eternity and drove much of our attempts to make sense of marketing analytics.
 While I think we should continue to measure it and understand it, let’s all agree that the days of using this metric to determine success are in the past.
 Digital marketing success metrics should tie directly to business success.